semola2006/Wagedata/wagedata.md

 [11] "logwage"    "wage"
 ```

-In our analysis and model we will focus on a selection of those: age of the workeker, education, race, jobclass and finally wage.
+We will focus on a selection of those: age of the workeker, education, race, jobclass and finally wage.

 (3) Exploring the dataset
 ========================================================